-His comments have been published and released in several Portuguese and European radio broadcasts (Rádio Renascença, TSF, Antena 1, Rádio Europa, Rádio Clube Português, Rádio Morabeza, RFI, BBC, Deutsche Welle, Deutschlandfunk), national television networks (TVI, TVI24, SIC, SIC Notícias, RTP1, RTP2, RTP3, RTP Informação, RTP África, RTP Internacional) and news agencies (Lusa, Reuters).
-He was also a contributor and a columnist for other Portuguese newspapers and magazines (Diário Económico, I, Atlântico, Notícias Magazine), and for several international publications (Majalla Magazine, World Politics Review, Huffington Post World, Atlantic Treaty Association Commentary, The Diplomat, The National Interest, Hurriyet Daily News, Berlin Policy Journal).
+His comments have been published and released in several Portuguese and international radio broadcasts (Rádio Renascença, TSF, Antena 1, Rádio Europa, Rádio Clube Português, Rádio Morabeza, RFI, BBC, Deutsche Welle, Deutschlandfunk), national television networks (TVI, TVI24, SIC, SIC Notícias, RTP1, RTP2, RTP3, RTP Informação, RTP África, RTP Internacional) and news agencies (Lusa, Reuters).
+He was also a contributor and a columnist for other Portuguese newspapers and magazines (Diário Económico, I, Atlântico, Notícias Magazine), and for several international outlets (Huffington Post World, The Diplomat, Carnegie Endowment for International Peace, The National Interest, Hurriyet Daily News, Berlin Policy Journal, Majalla Magazine, World Politics Review, Atlantic Treaty Association Commentary, Europa United, Forum.eu).
 He has been regularly published in peer-reviewed journals like Relações Internacionais, Nação e Defesa and European Foreign Affairs Review.

-He is the author of Administração Hillary (with Raquel Vaz-Pinto, Tinta-da-China, 2016), a study of Hillary Clinton’s worldview, Putinlândia (Tinta-da-China, 2016; José Medeiros Ferreira Prize 2016), a collection of essays about the current European and Mediterranean steps of Vladimir Putin, Portugal e o Atlântico (Fundação Francisco Manuel dos Santos, 2016), an essay on the rise of the Atlantic and the role of Portugal, A Síria em Pedaços (Tinta-da-China, 2015), a collection of chronicles on the syrian civil war; A Cimeira das Lajes: Portugal, Espanha e a Guerra do Iraque (Tinta-da-China, 2013), a study of the Portuguese support of the American decision to use force against Iraq, which has represented the most difficult balance between European and Transatlantic pillars in the Portuguese democratic history; and Blair, a Moral e o Poder (Guerra & Paz, 2008), a critical analysis of Tony Blair’s decade on foreign affairs with a particular emphasis on the European and Atlantic balance during the Kosovo and Iraq crisis.
+He is the author of eight books over the last twelve years, covering the major debates on contemporary international politics, including Portugal na Era dos Homens Fortes: Democracia e Totalitarismo em Tempos de Covid (Tinta-da-China, 20202), an essay on the international role of Portugal in times of Covid and the rise of authoritarian leaders; The B-Side of Europe: A journey to the 28 capital cities (Tinta-da-China, 2019), O Lado B da Europa: Viagem às 28 Capitais (Tinta-da-China, 2018), a collection of 28 essays from the point of view of each one of the EU member-state’s capital after travelling 11 months throughout Europe in 2017; Administração Hillary (with Raquel Vaz-Pinto, Tinta-da-China, 2016), a study of Hillary Clinton’s worldview, Putinlândia (Tinta-da-China, 2016; José Medeiros Ferreira Prize 2016), a collection of essays about the current European and Mediterranean steps of Vladimir Putin, Portugal e o Atlântico (Fundação Francisco Manuel dos Santos, 2016), an essay on the rise of the Atlantic and the role of Portugal, A Síria em Pedaços (Tinta-da-China, 2015), a collection of chronicles on the Syrian civil war; A Cimeira das Lajes: Portugal, Espanha e a Guerra do Iraque (Tinta-da-China, 2013), a study of the Portuguese support of the American decision to use force against Iraq, which has represented the most difficult balance between European and Transatlantic pillars in the Portuguese democratic history; and Blair, a Moral e o Poder (Guerra & Paz, 2008), a critical analysis of Tony Blair’s decade on foreign affairs with a particular emphasis on the European and Atlantic balance during the Kosovo and Iraq crisis.

-Bernardo Pires de Lima is a member of Clube de Lisboa, the Portuguese Association of Political Science, the Transatlantic Studies Association and the EU Integration Forum.
-His main areas of interest include transatlantic relations, European security, US, British and Portuguese foreign policies.
+Bernardo Pires de Lima is a member of Clube de Lisboa, the Portuguese Association of Political Science, the Transatlantic Studies Association and the European Movement Portugal.
+His main areas of interest include Transatlantic Relations, European Security, Geopolitics, Portuguese, American and British foreign policies.